AdobeDocs/campaign.en/help/v8/send/transactional.md

 To unpublish a transactional message template, follow the steps below.

-1. On the control instance, go to the **[!UICONTROL Message Center > Transactional message templates]** folder of the tree.
+1. On the control instance, browse to the **[!UICONTROL Message Center > Transactional message templates]** folder.
-1. Select the template you want to unpublish.
+1. Select the template to unpublish.
 1. Click **[!UICONTROL Unpublish]**.
 1. Click **[!UICONTROL Start]**.